ropensci/rtika/README.md

 > For most of the more common and popular formats, Tika then provides content extraction, metadata extraction and language identification capabilities.
 (From <https://en.wikipedia.org/wiki/Apache_Tika>, accessed Jan 18, 2018)

-This R interface includes the Tika software.
+This is an R interface to the Tika software.

 Installation
 ------------